BayAreaMetro/travel-model-two/guide.md

 * `trn` -- contains all of the input transit network files (see the [Networks](#networks) section);
 * `landuse` -- contains the MAZ and TAZ level socio-economic input land use files;
 * `nonres` -- contains the fixed, year-specific internal/external trip tables, the fixed, year-specific air passenger trip tables, and files used to support the commercial vehicle model;
-* `popsyn` -- contains the synthetic population files.
+* `popsyn` -- contains the synthetic population files;
+* `warmstart` -- contains trip tables for warm-starting the model.

 The `RunModel.bat` script contains a list of MS-DOS instructions that control model flow.